by K. T. Weaver, SkyVision Solutions, November 14, 2017; Updated February 2, 2019

 Compliance with efficiency standards – and more importantly, compliance with lower power-consumption requirements – poses more challenges for SMPS designers as you cannot bill customers for the energy that a meter uses.
 On the other hand, the smart meter energy usage should not place unacceptable power demands on utilities either. … [emphasis added]

 The meter itself typically consumes less than 1W for most of its operating life, which is governed by the utility’s energy-efficiency regulations.
-This high light-load efficiency is a main contributor to the average power consumption.”
+This high light-load efficiency is a main contributor to the average power consumption.” [emphasis added]

 Understanding How the Meter Electronics Gets its Power